wenchien/B2B-Messaging-System-Architecture/README.md

 5. Maintenance of LOGS -> the original system has logs everywhere / under applications' log folders (Tomcat, Kafka, Airflow, ETL tools...etc).
 An implementation of LogStash + ElasticSearch should resolve this issue and hopefully reduce maintenance cost.
 6. EDI / X12 Message processing time
 7. Message monitoring
+8. System component can be moved easily -> many components can then be moved to internal docker containers or cloud services (AWS..etc.)
-8. And many many more...
+9. And many many more...

 </br>